Virtual Therapy Sessions Available Now. Schedule today.

 Aviv avenatti, lcsw, lisw-s

 Aviv (ah-VEEV) Avenatti (they/them/mx) is the Founder & CEO of Heartland Healing.
-They are a radical social worker, educator, musician and contemplative practice guide based in the Midwest.
+They are a radical social worker, song-leader, ritual artist and contemplative practice guide based in the Midwest.
 They are neuroqueer and non-binary and have over 15 years of experience in community organizing, non-profit leadership, LGBTQ+ advocacy, and direct clinical work with marginalized communities.
-They provide individual executive coaching and organizational training and policy consultation.
+In addition to providing therapy and clinical supervision, they provide executive coaching, organizational training and policy consultation.
 As a clinician, Aviv describes themselves as a liberation therapist, utilizing a feminist relational framework and a variety of therapeutic modalities as needed, with special interest in psychodynamic approaches and expressive therapies.
 They are a Gottman Level 2-trained therapist, and have additional training and experience in sex therapy, working with partners in all relational structures, including polyamorous and non-monogamous systems.
 Aviv is a weight-inclusive provider, and is passionate about working with individuals to reject shame and move toward embodiment, pleasure and radical peace with our vessels.

 Aviv completed their graduate degree at the University of Illinois-Chicago, where they studied under queer scholars while engaging in street-based organizing in Chicago's queer and sex worker communities.
 Aviv's undergraduate training was in Music & Creative Writing, and they believe profoundly in the therapeutic and transformative potential of music and story-telling in healing processes.
 Aviv's early clinical experience focused on complex trauma, working with survivors of political torture, and this work shaped the foundations of their clinical approach.